 We get most of our vitamin D from sunshine when it contacts our skin.
 This is why levels tend to be higher during the warmer months.
 Some foods also contain vitamin D, such as oily fish, liver, red meat, and eggs.
 Some foods are fortified with vitamin D as well.

 Low levels of vitamin D can lead to decreased bone density, osteoporosis, and osteomalacia in adults, and rickets in children.
-It is more common to be deficient in vitamin D during the winter months.
+It is more common to be deficient in the colder, cloudier months.

 Please note that regular blood testing is required when taking vitamin D supplements.

 Please give us a call or use our online booking system to make your appointment for testing.
 Remember, you can have this test either on its own, or in conjunction with a doctor consultation.
 The benefit of the consultation is that you will receive a follow-up call to discuss your results, as well as recommendations for treatment and lifestyle changes.

 Please arrive for this test well-hydrated, to make the procedure easier.During the test

 This test is a simple blood test.
 A needle is inserted into a vein, usually on the inner arm near the elbow, and a small amount of blood is drawn.
 You may feel a pricking or scratching sensation.